DeveloperJosh/MailHook/README.md

 py main.py
 ```
 ## Running
-Tis is what you should see when the bot is running
+This is what you should see when the bot is running
 ![](https://cdn.discordapp.com/attachments/877208401111838790/884126144335589396/unknown.png)

 ## Commands